awsdocs/aws-doc-sdk-examples/dotnetv3/STS/README.md

 # AWS STS code examples for the SDK for .NET

 ## Overview
-The examples in this section show how to use the AWS SDK for .NET with Security Token Service (AWS STS).
+The examples in this section show how to use the AWS SDK for .NET with AWS Security Token Service (AWS STS).

 AWS STS is a web service that enables you to request temporary, limited-privilege credentials for AWS Identity and Access Management (IAM) users or for users you authenticate (federated users).